Greenhouse gas balance of land use

 The development of new settlements has resulted in comparatively low emissions since 1990.
 Emissions are mainly produced if trees have to be felled during construction work.

 Other land such as rocks, scree and glacier forelands have very little vegetation and only poorly developed soil or none at all.
-These areas therefore play an insignificant role in the greenhouse gas balance.
+These areas play an insignificant role in the greenhouse gas balance.

 Further information